3x founder based in New York City. Currently scaling Darkroom and NERA.

 Bangladesh is known for one thing in particular: textiles.

 The low-cost, low-intensity bottom end of manufacturing, the textile and clothing industry has traditionally chased markets with high population and low labor costs, and Bangladesh has that in spades.
-Behind China it’s the second largest ready made garment exporter
+Behind China it’s the second largest ready made garment exporter in the world.

 With its huge labor force, Bangladesh is working towards becoming a middle-income country by 2021, and to that end they’re trying to expand their manufacturing base.